What Is a Word Tracker?

 | Wordcradle | Minimalist design | — | ✓ | — | Free / Premium |

-Here's my honest recommendation based on what you need:
+The honest recommendation depends on what you actually need:

 Try Authorlytica.
 It's designed to give you that same daily accountability and visible progress, but 365 days a year.
-Free during beta.
+Free forever plan.

 Try Pacemaker.
 Its scheduling features are built for deadline-driven projects.